qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   basic keyboard setup, but it is stable and trouble free (in my experience).

 ☞  If you are new to 40% keyboards, this layout could be an easy starting point.

-Get back to work right away, without spending weeks on programming a keymap.
+☞  With 9 effective layers, and two more which can be switched for the dual layout, this equals a larger key space than has a regular 100% keyboard.
+  This keyboard is about 4 times as large as a regular 100% keyboard because most keys represent 9 meanings, plus another two for the dual layout.

+☞  Because a 40% keyboard is small, you may be able take it where needed and not have your typing get confused by typing on something else.

-☞  As you can see, there is rather too much rather than too little documentation. ;-)
+☞  As you can see, there is too much rather than too little documentation. ;-)

-➡ Conclusion: most is as normal or has some logic to it to help you remember, a bunch is better than your normal keyboard, some things will just have to be learned.

 14 Use case
 ===========